zhan-shi/zhan-shi.github.io/_pages/about.md

 <!-- **I am on the job market**. -->

 I received my PhD in Economics from the University of Strathclyde, Glasgow in 2024.
 I hold an MSc in Economics from the University of Edinburgh.
-My research interests lie in applied microeconomics, labour economics, education, and behavioural economics.
+My research interests lie in applied microeconomics, labour economics, health, education, and behavioural economics.

 <!-- I am a PhD student in Economics at the University of Strathclyde starting in Oct 2021.
 I am under the supervision of [Dr. Jonathan Norris](https://jonathan-norris.github.io/) and [Dr. Agnese Romiti](https://sites.google.com/view/agneseromiti/home). -->